Morgan Freeman: 2015–2024: Independent films, return to television, and box office bombs

+2025-present: Later work

+Freeman is set to return to the heist franchise acting in Now You See Me: Now You Don't which is set to release November 2025.
+It marks his first theatrical release in several years.
+Speaking about the possibility of retiring, Freeman said: "Sometimes the idea of retirement would float past me but, as soon as my agent says there's a job or somebody wants you or they've made an offer, the whole thing just boils back into where it was yesterday. 'how much you're going to pay, where we’re gonna be?'
+The appetite is still there.
+I will concede that it's dimmed a little.
+But not enough to make a serious difference."

 Other ventures

 Environmental activism

 In 2004, Freeman helped form the Grenada Relief Fund to aid people affected by Hurricane Ivan on the island of Grenada.
 The fund has since become PLANIT NOW, an organization that seeks to provide preparedness resources for people living in areas affected by hurricanes and severe storms.
-In 2014, he narrated a clip titled What's Possible, which debuted at the United Nations climate summit.
+In 2014, he narrated a clip titled What's Possible which had its debut at the United Nations climate summit.
 Freeman has donated to the Mississippi Horse Park in Starkville, Mississippi, part of Mississippi State University and Freeman has several horses that he takes there.

-After learning about the decline of honeybees, Freeman decided to turn his 124-acre ranch into a bee sanctuary in July 2014, starting with 26 beehives.
+After learning about the decline of honeybees, Freeman decided to turn his 124-acre ranch into a bee sanctuary in July 2014 beginning with 26 beehives.

+Freeman is a supporter of Oceana and ocean conservation.